Palash90/site-assets/target/blogs/iron-learn/iron-learn-9.md

 `SIREN` is a neural network which uses Sine activation function instead of ReLU or Tanh.
 Mostly used for purpose of Implicit Neural Representation, a technique very similar to what I was trying to achieve. `SIREN` is more effective than other neural networks in representing Images, Audios etc.

 I implemented a `SIREN` in python with the hope of reconstructing the image to a more perfect one.
-But my efforts were in vein, it did not work.
+But my efforts were in vain, it did not work.
 I finally abandoned the plan of writing `SIREN` after few failures to pursue something else.

+While my network used Sigmoid, SIREN uses Sine waves, which are naturally better at capturing the 'sharp edges' of a drawing.
+Even though I failed to implement it then, it changed how I looked at the 'frequency' of my data.

 In my next attempt, I actually achieved a sharper, more detailed reconstruction.